 My career started at Leo Burnett in Chicago.
 I worked for and along side some of the best creative minds in the agency world.
 For ten years, I was given great opportunities to create work for Dewar's Scotch and Black & Decker power tools, McDonald's and Coca-Cola.
 When a couple agency friends invited me to Leo Burnett, Japan, I jumped at the opportunity.
 For five years I worked inside a different way of communicating that was truly amazing.
-As Executive Creative Director of a multinational group, we were able to drive the creative department to new levels of creativity and the agencies' first ever Cannes Grand Prix.
+As Executive Creative Director of a multinational group, we were able to drive the creative direction and department to new levels of creativity and the agencies' first ever Cannes Grand Prix.

 My introduction to entertainment came with a phone call from my dear friend to be a Producer and Brand Consultant on a Warner Brothers television show in Los Angeles called "Trust Me."
 A show about a "fictional" Chicago Ad Agency, how could I pass on this?
 Developing this series opened my eyes to another level of production and a world of entertainment marketing and branded entertainment.